Dgarc359/py-voice-clone/README.md

 A simple application to clone voices.
 Currently, real time cloned voice data streaming is not supported, but it is planned.

+The current objective is to add some utility with audacity in order to make it easy for users to create fresh audio clips

 # Setup

 Before you run the application, you need to make sure you have a dataset loaded in `lib/assets/training_data` in this repository.